 Section 3.1.
 Dues Deductions.
-During the term of this Agreement, the Village will deduct from each employee's paycheck once each pay period the uniform, regular Union dues for each employee in the bargaining unit who has filed with the Village a lawfully written authorization form.
+During the term of this Agreement and upon receipt by the Union of the appropriate written legal authorization from an employee, written notice of authorization shall be provided to the Village by the Union.
+With this written authorization, the Village will deduct once each pay period the uniform, regular Union dues for that employee in accordance with the law.
 The Village will send the dues collected under this Section to the Union each month.